 the Photographers - Visual Poems from the White Hour

-Guided by the teachings of Sappho and the limitations presented by the 35mm Artistamp, Box Brownie Pinhole and Analogue Nikkormat the Photographers describe a 4 month, 11,000 mile journey from the shores of the Meditteranean to those of Lake Ontario, from the ancient Greek Agora to downtown Toronto and from the wide open Cumbrian landscapes of the great Romantic poets to intimate spaces shared with friends, family and lovers.
-See more about the New Book Here
+Guided by the poems of Sappho and the limitations of 35mm Artistamp, Box Brownie Pinhole and Analogue Film the Photographers describe a 4 month, 11,000 mile journey from the shores of the Meditteranean to those of Lake Ontario, from the ancient Greek Agora to downtown Toronto and from the wide open Cumbrian landscapes beloved of the great Romantics to intimate spaces shared with friends, family and lovers.

-During the summer of 2012 David spent 6 weeks camping on Darnet Island in the Medway Estuary, and canoeing the inner and outer Estuary.
-He lived partly off the food he found there and recorded life with a variety of means including a pinhole camera made from driftwood.
+During the summer of 2012 I spent 6 weeks camping on Darnet Island in the Medway Estuary, and canoeing the inner and outer Estuary.
+I lived partly off the food I found there and recorded life with a variety of means including a pinhole camera made from driftwood.
 A book has been produced detailing the project.
-The book is illustrated with pinhole photographs and contains fold out, hand drawn maps of Darnet Island and the Medway Estuary that will be of use to canoeists, boaters and history buffs.
-The regular edition has a pale green cover and is hand stamped and numbered - no two books are the same.
-To purchase a copy of 'Otherness', and 'Visual Poems from the White Hour', please visit the publishers website, here -

 "The Energy that comes from reducing a scene or experience to its raw bones is captivating, and David Wise has it down to an art."